 We have yet to generate any revenues from product sales.
-We have an accumulated deficit of \$224.8 million at March 31, 2022.
+We have an accumulated deficit of \$307.8 million at March 31, 2023.
 These losses have resulted principally from costs incurred in connection with research and development activities, salaries and other personnel-related costs and general corporate expenses.
-Research and development activities include costs of preclinical and clinical trials as well as clinical supplies associated with our product candidates.
+Research and development activities include costs of clinical and preclinical trials as well as clinical supplies associated with our product candidates.
 Salaries and other personnel-related costs include stock-based compensation associated with stock options and other equity awards granted to employees and non-employees.
-Our operating results may fluctuate substantially from period to period as a result of the timing of preclinical activities, enrollment rates of clinical trials for our product candidates and our need for clinical supplies.
+Our operating results may fluctuate substantially from period to period as a result of enrollment rates of clinical trials for our product candidates, timing of preclinical activities and our need for clinical supplies.